dof-dss/nidirect-drupal/README.md

 *NB: config_split used to rely on a specific export command (`drush csex`) but this is no longer required now that drush, config_split and config filter all work in tandem.*

+To export custom blocks or menus use /admin/structure/structure-sync/ and more information can be found on the structure_sync module readme.

 ## Front-end toolchain

 See https://github.com/dof-dss/nicsdru_nidirect_theme/blob/master/README.md for full details.